paveltimofeev/screens.io/tasklist.md

 - Terms of Service, Privacy Policy and Beta Service Agreement (links and docs)
 - [Bug] *use _id as label in config?* Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
 - [Bug] *use _id as label in config?* Job will not find a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.
+- [Bug] user can create several viewports with the same size, after that he cannot delete of disable any of them
 - Frontend & Proxy: Request Beta Access / Get Notified on Launch (Ask for name/email, place email to separate table, examples: https://quantumcomputing.com/beta, https://www.humanfirst.ai/request-beta-access, https://quantumcomputing.com/)
 - Define Metrics to collect (feature requests & feedback button) [cost of each user, typical ways to work]
 - Check active operations with bad network / no network.